 These Easy Chocolate Chip Waffles are the perfect breakfast or dessert meal.
 The chocolate chips add some seriously delicious chocolate flavor to these perfect golden waffles.
-Plus you can make them in no time at all!
 Serve with toppings like whipped cream, chocolate sauce, syrup and fruit.

 These are truly the best chocolate chip waffles!
 They are golden and crispy on the outside and soft and fluffy on the inside just as waffles should be.
 And let's not forget the chocolate chip surprises in every bite - Yum!
 Whether you decide to serve these as breakfast or dessert they are sure to go down well.

 Another thing I love about waffles is the delicious smell that fills the kitchen while they are cooking.
-Every time I make them people gather around in the kitchen with their plates.
-The only thing that differs are their topping choices of course.
-Some go plain while others opt for syrup, chocolate sauce, strawberries and even whipped cream.
+Every time I make them, people gather around the kitchen with their plates.
+The only thing that differs is their topping choices, of course.
+Some go plain, while others opt for syrup, chocolate sauce, strawberries, and even whipped cream.

-On this occasion, I had some spare banans and chocolate sauce so I went with that but feel free to serve them as you please!
-In case you’re in the mood for even more chocolate then try these delicious Chocolate Waffles too!
+On this occasion, I had some spare bananas and chocolate sauce so I went with that but feel free to serve them as you please!
+In case you're in the mood for even more chocolate try these delicious fluffy chocolate Waffles too!

 - Plain or all-purpose flour: Use all-purpose or plain flour to make the waffles.
-Avoid substitutiting it with self-raising flour as you may not get the same results.
+Avoid substituting it with self-raising flour, as you may not get the same results.

 - Baking powder: Is a leavening agent that is used to help the waffles rise.